 On July 7, 2020, the U.S. Food and Drug Administration (FDA) and Health Canada have approved decitabine and cedazuridine (Inqovi, Astex Pharmaceuticals, Inc.; Taiho Oncology, Inc.; and Otsuka Pharmaceutical Co., Ltd.) tablets for the treatment of adults with intermediate and high-risk myelodysplastic syndromes (MDS) including chronic myelomonocytic leukemia (CMML).

 Approval was based on data from the ASCERTAIN phase 3 study and supporting phase 1 and 2 clinical studies.
 The ASCERTAIN phase 3 study evaluated the five-day, decitabine exposure equivalence between oral Inqovi® and intravenous decitabine.
 The safety and efficacy of Inqovi® was also assessed in the clinical studies.

 Read corporate announcement.

-On June 24, 2020, the U.S. Food and Drug Administration (FDA) approved pembrolizumab (Keytruda, Merck & Co., Inc.) for patients with recurrent or metastatic cutaneous squamous cell carcinoma (cSCC) that is not curable by surgery or radiation.
+On June 29, 2020, the U.S. Food and Drug Administration (FDA) approved pembrolizumab (Keytruda, Merck & Co.) for the first-line treatment of patients with unresectable or metastatic MSI-H or dMMR colorectal cancer (CRC).